 Thus, the lottery optimization problem for the social planner can be written as follows.

-Note that in this formulation, we do not require that across agents the distributions are independent.
-This requirement is of course an important part of the definition of a mixed strategy Nash equilibrium, where allowing for correlation significantly alters the set of equilibria; see \cite{aumann1974subjectivity}.
+Note that in this formulation, we do not require the marginal distributions of $ x \in {\mathcal P}(A \times C)$ across the components $A$ and $C$ to be independent.
+This requirement is, of course, an important part of the definition of a mixed strategy Nash equilibrium, where allowing for correlation significantly alters the set of equilibria; see \cite{aumann1974subjectivity}.
 In a social planning framework, it seems that not allowing for correlation would artificially restrict the set of possible contracts (see also \cite{myerson1982optimal} for a discussion in the context of the principal-agent problem).
-In the examples below, correlation is never used in the optimal contract, but this is a result and not an assumption.
+In the examples below, correlation is never used in the optimal solution, but this is a result and not an assumption.

-The introduction of lotteries transforms the original problem by extending the decision space from individual action-consumption pairs to probability distributions over these pairs.
-The set of distributions subject to the constraints is now convex, as the constraints are linear in the space of probability measures.
-This convexity ensures that the problem is well-defined and solvable, allowing for welfare improvements by permitting randomized allocations that are infeasible in deterministic settings.
-However, this formulation introduces a significant computational challenge, as optimizing over probability distributions inherently involves higher dimensionality.
-Linear programming methods are typically employed to solve such problems, but they face difficulties due to the high dimensionality of the probability space.
-In the next section, we propose a new solution method for the lottery problem based on Lagrangian iteration.